Convert ODT to TEX

 Q: What happens to images in my ODT document?

 A: Images are referenced in the LaTeX code using \includegraphics commands.
-The image files themselves are not embedded in the .tex file (since it's plain text).
-You'll need to keep the image files in the same directory or specify the correct path when compiling your LaTeX document.
+The image files are not embedded in the .tex file since it is plain text.
+You need to keep the image files in the same directory or specify the correct path when compiling your LaTeX document with pdflatex or xelatex.

 Q: Can I edit the TEX file after conversion?

 A: Absolutely!
-TEX files are plain text, so you can edit them with any text editor or specialized LaTeX editors like TeXstudio, TeXworks, or online editors like Overleaf.
-In fact, editing and refining the LaTeX code is a normal part of the academic writing workflow.
+TEX files are plain text, so you can edit them with any text editor or specialized LaTeX editors like TeXstudio, TeXworks, or the online editor Overleaf.
+Editing and refining the LaTeX code is a normal and expected part of the academic writing workflow.

 Q: Will my bibliography and citations be preserved?